swcarpentry/managing-research-software-projects/_episodes/01-intro.md

 - "Research software is 'good enough' when people other than its authors can use it with confidence and extend it with reasonable effort."
 ---

+## Overview

+*   Scientific disciplines across the board are becoming more compute intensive
+    *   modeling, simulation, data analysis, data management
+*   Few scientists have any formal training in programming
+*   Much more to a research software project than just code:
+    *   Data
+    *   Organization
+    *   Communication
+    *   Process
+*   This class will discuss:
+    *   What a research software project needs to achieve its goals
+    *   How to go from ad hoc solo project to reliable small-team project

 ## Key differences between research software and "normal" projects

 *   Requirements may be either: